-How to Choose a contactor for a motor
+How to choose the right contactor for a motor?

 A contactor is a type of electrical switch which is used for the switching of an electrical circuit.
 The contactors are used for the switching purpose in electrical power circuits.
 The contactors are commonly used with the big motors which are used in huge industries for several purposes.
 The contactor is used with the motors to protect the motors from different overload conditions.
 A contactor protects a motor from the overcurrent in the motor.
 The power of the contactor is always greater than the power of the circuit to which it is connected.
 The relays and typical switches are connected indirectly with the circuit but the contactors are attached directly with the circuit.
 The switching devices handling current rating more than 15 amps are called contactors.
 Contactors are usually used with the motors as a switching device.
 The contactors can easily suppress and control the arc produced in heavy motors.
 The contactor is used in the motor to control the flow of current.
 In short, the motor flow is controlled with the help of the contactor.
 The contactor is also termed as a relay.
 The relays and the different contactors perform the basic operation which is called the switching.